 Such disadvantages can now be drastically diminished by using dental implants for tooth replacement.
 Teeth substituted by implants mean that the tooth loss is effectively offset in both the root and crown areas.
-Implants, or what may otherwise be called “artificial tooth roots”, are anchored in the jaw bone to provide a stable foundation on which replacement teeth are firmly attached.
-In the event of tooth loss, implants preserve the healthy tooth substance and can also safeguard the bone structure and reduce “atrophy” by functional and adequate loading of the jaws.
+Implants, or what may otherwise be called “artificial tooth roots”, are anchored in the jaw bone to provide a stable foundation.
+The replacement teeth are then firmly attached to this.
+In the event of tooth loss, implants preserve the healthy tooth substance.
+They can also safeguard the bone structure and reduce “atrophy” by functional and adequate loading of the jaws.
 In many cases, the patient is spared the drawbacks of a removable denture.

 When can implants be used?

 Provided the medical and anatomical conditions are met (e.g., the body must have finished growing), there are no upper age limits for this method of treatment, which can be used to close both small and large gaps in the dentition.
 Implants can be fitted in younger patients as well as in those of advanced years.
 In all cases, the quality and quantity of individual bone substance and state of the dentition will be carefully evaluated by our dentists before implantation.

 The single implant as a “tooth root surrogate” is the most elegant way of closing the gap to produce a cosmetically satisfactory result.
 The implant still feels just like your own tooth.
 Bone loss in the jaw (“atrophy”) is reduced, and the existing tooth substance is preserved since healthy adjacent teeth do not need to be ground down.